 2. Use an interactive approach to obtain feedback and to facilitate the cross fertilisation of ideas.
 With a larger group (such as a church council) it may help to use a structured conversation process (known by some as a World Café) for opinion and information sharing in which small groups discuss a series of topics at several tables, each with a well-briefed table host.
 People move tables every ten minutes or so and are introduced to the previous discussion at their new table by the table host.
 The host records the comments, questions and ideas on flipchart paper on the table for all to see.

-Here are some suggested questions you could use, grouped by 4 themes which link to the strategy:
+Here are some suggested questions you could use, grouped by 4 themes that link to the strategy:

 Vision, Mission & Prayer